Will My Personal Injury Claim go to Court?

 This enables the Trial Judge to assess the parties credibility and their evidence generally.
 The parties are able to respond to questions posed by the court and the other party’s legal team to clarify their evidence.
 This also enables the court to understand the full context of the parties’ evidence and arrive at an informed and balanced decision.

-Of course it is natural to be worried about the prospect of having to give evidence at court but in the unlikely event this happens your personal injury solicitor will be in a position to talk through the process so that you know what to expect and answer any concerns.
+Of course it is natural to be worried about the prospect of having to give evidence at court but in the unlikely event this happens your will be in a position to talk through the process so that you know what to expect and answer any concerns.

 We’re Here for You……